-Asian stocks rise after Wall Street gains
+Global stocks steady as Dow tries again to breach 20,000

 GLOBAL ATTACKS: Measured reactions in Turkey and Russia after a gunman killed Russian’s ambassador to Turkey suggest the two sides will persist in trying to resolve differences over the war in Syria.
 The assassination came ahead of a meeting Wednesday on Syria involving Turkey, which backs opponents of President Bashar Assad’s government, and Russia and Iran, which support the Syrian regime.
 Meanwhile, the Islamic State group claimed responsibility for a truck attack on a crowded Berlin Christmas market that killed at least 12 people and injured 48.
 Germany is not involved in anti-IS combat operations, but has Tornado jets and a refueling plane stationed in Turkey in support of the coalition fighting militants in Syria.

-ENERGY: Benchmark U.S. crude gained 20 cents to $53.50 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 24 cents on Tuesday to close at $53.30.
-Brent crude, used to price international oils, added 16 cents to $55.51 in London.
-It gained 43 cents in the previous session to $55.35.
+ENERGY: Benchmark U.S. crude gained 34to $53.64 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, added 35 cents to $55.66 in London.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.